elsayed-issa/The-Moroccan-News-Corpus/README.md

 # The-Moroccan-News-Corpus

 The present corpus was part of a summer internship.
-We use scrapy spiders/crawlers module to crawl the Moroccan newspaper websites and save all the scraped data to either json or text files.
-The built spiders/crawlers for the following news websites:
+We use scrapy spiders/crawlers to crawl the Moroccan newspaper websites and save all the scraped data to either json or txt files.
+We built spiders/crawlers for the following news websites:
 <h3>Moroccan News websites</h3>
 <li>http://ahdath.info/</li>
 <li>https://www.akhbarona.com/</li>